PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

-As we can see in this example, where we run both modules on a slice of 5 elements, the Salience Maps module is only providing its output for the primary selection (data point 0), whereas the Tabular Feature Attribution module is providing values for the entire selection by enabling the checkbox of “Show attributions for selection”.
+As we can see in this example, where we run both modules on a slice of 5 elements, the Salience Maps module is only providing its output for the primary selection (data point 0), whereas the Tabular Feature Attribution module is providing values for the entire selection by enabling the “Show attributions for selection” checkbox.
 This allows us to use the salience map module as a kind of magnifying glass to focus on any individual example even when we are considering a slice of examples in our exploration of the dataset.

 {%  include partials/inset-image
     image: '/assets/images/tab-feat-attr-image-12.png',